PEOPLE v STEPHENS PEOPLE v JESSE SMITH

 A Detroit police officer testified that he took a statement from defendant Smith shortly after his arrest.
 In the statement Smith admitted shooting the proprietor of the store, but stated that he shot because the man had started to pull a gun on him and he (Smith) feared that the man was about to shoot him.
 Smith denied intending to rob the store and denied announcing a holdup before the deceased started to pull his gun.

 The officer also took a statement from defendant Stephens.
 In that statement Stephens admitted that he was armed and intending to rob a store along with three other men.
 The four entered one store but left without committing a robbery, and then they entered a bookstore.
-After looking around for a few minutes, Stephens stated, he heard a shot, whereupon the four men then ran from the store.[1]
+After looking around for a few minutes, Stephens stated, he heard a shot, whereupon the four men then ran from the store.1

 A trial judge is required by court rule to give instructions on the theories of the parties if they are requested and supported by some evidence.
-GCR 1963, 516.7.
-This requirement holds even if the factual evidence disputing the theory is overwhelming:

-"Defendant's testimony, taken together with his written request to charge, entitled him to an instruction regarding accidental homicide.
-The fact that the evidence of defendant's guilt was overwhelming does not excuse the trial judge's failure to comply with the court rule.
+“Defendant’s testimony, taken together with his written request to charge, entitled him to an instruction regarding accidental homicide.
+The fact that the evidence of defendant’s guilt was overwhelming does not excuse the trial judge’s failure to comply with the court rule.
 Even the most guilty defendant is entitled to have the trial judge tell the jury what his theory of defense is.
 Particularly, this is true where defense counsel expressly so requests in writing.
-Even when the evidence of guilt is overwhelming, such error is not harmless; the guilty verdict must be overturned and the case remanded for a new trial."
-People v Savoie, 75 Mich App 248, 251; 255 NW2d 11 (1977).
+Even when the evidence of guilt is overwhelming, such error is not harmless; the guilty verdict must be overturned and the case remanded for a new trial.”
+People v.
+Savoie, 75 Mich App 248, 251; 255 NW2d 11 (1977).

 Similarly, the instruction on self-defense should have been given in regard to defendant Smith.
 The statement taken from Smith, and introduced by the prosecution, gave sufficient factual support for a self-defense claim.
-Even though the prosecution may be correct that self-defense is not a defense to felony murder,[3] it clearly is a defense to second-degree murder.
+Even though the prosecution may be correct that self-defense is not a defense to felony murder,3 it clearly is a defense to second-degree murder.
 Notwithstanding the other prosecution evidence, the requested instruction should have been given in connection with the instruction on second-degree murder.
-People v Savoie, supra.
+People v.
+Savoie, supra.

-On remand, a renewed request for an instruction on manslaughter should be ruled upon in light of the Supreme Court's recent opinion in People v Van Wyck, 402 Mich 266; 262 NW2d 638 (1978).
+On remand, a renewed request for an instruction on manslaughter should be ruled upon in light of the Supreme Court’s recent opinion in People v.
+Van Wyck, 402 Mich 266; 262 NW2d 638 (1978).

 The convictions are reversed and remanded.